 There has always been some tension between strength sport communities and CrossFit.
 Though in recent years, many great strength athletes and coaches have affiliated themselves with CrossFit, it seems that there is also a large contingent of strength athletes who are at best lukewarm towards it, if not outright vitriolic.
 Much of the dislike seems to come with regard to the Olympic lifts, perhaps due to their technical nature, and their so called “misuse” by CrossFitters.

 I am very fortunate.
 I have been lucky enough to train with some of the best coaches and athletes in both CrossFit and weightlifting.
-I’ve seen the good, the bad, and the ugly of both of these sports.
+I’ve seen the good, the bad, and the ugly of both of these sports, and if you want other sports you can learn the the basics of pickleball online as well.
 The elitists, the douchebags, and the great people who love their sport and want to make it better.
 I have competed and coached competitors in both endeavors.
 As such, I feel I have a unique perspective on the matter.

 Of course, I have my own opinions on the arguments presented by weightlifters against CrossFit.
 However, I do not want to discuss opinions here.
 I want to present some facts.
 Some absolute truths, which I ask you to keep in mind when analyzing what CrossFit has done, is doing, or can do for the sport of weightlifting.